SachaCardonna/SachaCardonna.github.io/_pages/about.md

 Highlights
 ======
+- I started writing my first article, in collaboration with A. Haidar and my thesis directors.
 - I introduced high-schoolers to mathematics from party games during MathC2+ program, see [Diffusion](https://sachacardonna.github.io/diffusion) for more details.
-- I presented my work on Monolithic DG/FV schemes for 1D Nonlinear Shallow-Water in a poster session during IMAG Ph.D.
-Day, see [Posters](https://sachacardonna.github.io/talks).